isaaccorley/planetary-computer-mcp/vscode-extension/README.md

 This extension registers an [MCP server](https://spec.modelcontextprotocol.io/) for the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) STAC catalog, allowing GitHub Copilot to search and download satellite imagery, DEMs, land cover data, and vector datasets.

+**Note**: This extension configures the Python-based Planetary Computer MCP server.
+See the [main repository](https://github.com/isaaccorley/planetary-computer-mcp) for the server implementation.

 ## Sample Outputs

 <table>